Former pop star home now for sale in Santa Barbara

 The house is on Mount Calvary Road with sweeping views of the mountains and the city.

-Michael was a member of Wham! and an award winning solo artist with many chart topping hits.
-They include "Wake Me Up Before You Go Go" and "Careless Whisper."
+Michael was a member of Wham!, and an award-winning solo artist with many chart topping hits including "Wake Me Up Before You Go-Go" and "Careless Whisper."